 2. Emmylou Harris

-Emmylou Harris is one of country music’s greats.
+One of country music’s greats is Emmylou Harris.
 She is a singer, songwriter, and bandleader and has collaborated with innumerable famous musicians.

 4. Vern Gosdin

-Vern Gosdin, born in Woodland, Alabama, had a string of country music hits from the 1970s through the 1990s.
-You may remember “Set ‘Em Up Joe”, and “I Can Tell By The Way You Dance”.
+Born in Woodland, Alabama, Vern Gosdin had a string of country music hits from the 1970s through the 1990s.
+You may remember “Set ‘Em Up Joe” and “I Can Tell By the Way You Dance.”

 He and his brother became part of a few country ensemble bands, making a name for themselves, working with the likes of Glen Campbell and Clarence White.

-Later, he reached the top 5 with “If You’re Gonna Do Me Wrong, Do It Right” and “Way Down Deep.”
-“I Can Tell By The Way You DAnce” reached number 1 in 1984.
+Later, Gosdin reached the top 5 with “If You’re Gonna Do Me Wrong, Do It Right” and “Way Down Deep.”
+“I Can Tell By the Way You Dance” reached number 1 in 1984.

 5. Walker Hayes

-Walker Hayes is a thoroughly modern country star.
-He knows how to reach the new generation of country fans, and the success of his song “Fancy Like” proves it.
+Modern country star Walker Hayes knows how to reach the new generation of country fans, and the success of his song “Fancy Like” proves it.

 Hayes was born and raised in Mobile, Alabama, and attended Birmingham-Southern University, where he studied music.
-His song Fancy Like made it to number 1 on the charts in 2021.
+The aforementioned song made it to #1 on the charts in 2021.
 Another song, “AA,” made it to the top 5.

-AA is a personal song about Hayes’ life challenges, including managing work-life balance, being a dad, and staying sober.
+“AA” is a personal song about Hayes’s life challenges, including managing work-life balance, being a dad, and staying sober.